rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 ```

 In main we create new variable of type `F`.
 We convert `doubleString`
 function to this type.
-The conversion is possible beacause `doubleString`
+The conversion is possible because `doubleString`
 function is coherent with type `F`.

 ```go